Module 3: Program Clearinghouse

 Several Ryan White grantees that have developed and implemented HIV prevention and treatment interventions in rural communities are described in this module.

-Chattanooga Cares (Council on AIDS, Resources, Education and Support) is a nonprofit organization with the mission of reaching and supporting people impacted by HIV, hepatitis C, and STIs by providing education, advocacy, health, and social services.
+Chattanooga Cares (Council on AIDS, Resources, Education and Support) is a nonprofit organization with the mission of reaching and supporting people impacted by HIV, hepatitis C, and STIs by providing education, advocacy, social, and health services.
 The organization focuses on both prevention and treatment of HIV.